rdewolff/temple/README.md

 - understand client vs server side rendering
 - schema illustrating derby, components, etc... one image = 1000 words :)
 - component interaction : use the model? exchange other info?
-- do component share JS like jQuery?
+- do component share external JS like jQuery?
 - how to use other external JS libs?
 Can I include them in my views?
 Should I "browserify" them?
 - good practice
   - I feel like I have done many mistakes because there are multiple way to do